A2osX/A2osX/.Docs/Command Guide.md

 LOGIN is a system process for A2osX that authenticates users against the A2osX User Database stored in ./ETC/PASSWD.
 Once a user is authenticated, LOGIN then loads the SH (./BIN/SH) process passing it the PROFILE script found in the users Home directory.

+>Note, at the shell prompt you can execute the **LOGIN** command which will then ask you for a name/password and create a new user "session" for you as if you are that user.
+You will have a new shell environment and be placed in that user's home directory.
+When you type **EXIT** or press Control-D at the shell prompt, that session will be terminated and you will returned to your original session in tact.

 ### NETWORKD

 | Command |